- Diarrhea – how bad is it?

 Causes of diarrhea could be temporary or chronic, depending on the type the child has.
 Common causes of diarrhea include:

-- Viral infections such as viral gastroenteritis, commonly known as stomach flu, is one of the common causes of diarrhea.
+- Viral infections such as viral gastroenteritis, commonly known as stomach flu, are one of the common causes of diarrhea.
 Another infection is rotavirus, which is common during the winter and spring months.
 In summer months, enteroviruses can cause diarrhea.

 - Bacteria such as E. coli, salmonella, shigella, and campylobacter can also cause gastrointestinal infections and diarrhea.
 Certain parasites such as the cryptosporidium and giardia can also cause the condition (3).